rcgoodfellow/murphys-web/_posts/2017-05-26-distributed-walrus.markdown

   + Network plumbing
   + Host & network appliance configuration
 - Can the environment be realized purely through virtualization technologies?
-- How do differentiate between the network infrastructure that supports the use of the realization (ssh access, remote SCM such as Ansible) versus the infrastructure under test?
+- How to differentiate between the network infrastructure that supports the use of the realization (ssh access, remote SCM such as Ansible) versus the infrastructure under test?

-The focus on holistic models of _interconnected topologies_ as opposed small groups of hand wired machines is what sets the [Raven](https://github.com/rcgoodfellow/raven) virtualization technology  we will be using here apart from others.
+The focus on holistic models of _interconnected topologies_ as opposed small groups of hand wired machines is what sets the [Raven](https://github.com/rcgoodfellow/raven) virtualization technology apart from others.

-Once a model has been materialized and it's elements configured.
-We must _**mount**_ our software within that environment.
+Once a model has been materialized and it's elements configured, we must _**mount**_ our software within that environment.
 As developers, we typically have a machine set up to modify and build code on.

 - How do we synchronize build artifacts from our development environment with installation locations within the environment under test?

-The idea is that we would like to build like usual and have the testing infrastructure automatically deploy build artifacts into the testing environment.
-So we can run tests immediately upon successful build.
-Ultimately leading to a _**virtuous build-test-modify cycle**_.
+The idea is that we want to build like usual and have the testing infrastructure automatically deploy build artifacts into the testing environment.
+This way we can run tests immediately upon successful build without having to specialize the build for the testing envrironment, ultimately leading to a _**virtuous build-test-modify cycle**_.

 But wait, what about distributed testing?
 There isn't much out there in the way of multi-language frameworks to help out with this.
 This article will also introduce the [Walrus Testing Framework](https://github.com/rcgoodfellow/walrustf) that is designed specifically for that purpose.